atmoos/cv/ReferenceArchitectures.md

 #### Some Caveats

 For historical reasons, this system had been developed as a monolith.
-Hence, the all the blue boxes really are C4-components.
+Hence, all the blue boxes really are C4-*components* (rather than containers).
 However after first deployment it was quickly realised that we'd be running into many of the issues associated with monoliths.
 I had prepared the system in such a way that it in principle could be broken apart and be separated out into C4-containers.

 This was later achieved between one to two years later by my successor.